-The tau-coupling when moving a boat from A to B
+The tau-coupling when placing a glass on a coaster

-When we create an egocentrically formulated intention to move from A to B with a boat, point B is often at such a distant location that after a short, probably slightly slower initial phase, the boat must first cover a relatively long distance in which apparently nothing happens.
-Although the explanatory model of the motoric movement action conversely shows that bridging this apparent "nothing" by the boat indeed requires many of our perception processes, with the cortical streams playing a crucial role, the egocentrically formulated intent will only be finalized at the end of the action trajectory shape.
+At the beginning of this action, the coaster is usually at such a distance from the (bottom of the) glass that, after a short, probably slightly slower executed initial phase, the (bottom of the) glass must first traverse a relatively long distance during which it appears that nothing noteworthy occurs.
+Although the explanatory model of the motoric movement action demonstrates that bridging this apparent nothingness by the (bottom of the) glass requires significant cognitive processes, with the cortical streams playing a crucial role, the egocentrically formulated intention will only be finalized at the end of the action trajectory.